wordofwarning/wordofwarning.org/current/2015-springsummer/bailey/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
 Age advisory: 16+ With no interval, the show lasts approximately 75 minutes.
 English spoken word and loud music.
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Q&A
 On Tuesday 5 May, following a short break, there will be a post-show talk.